JetBrains/upsource-psi-agent-with-tools-docker/README.md

 This project contains a sample Dockerfile that declares extended Upsource PSI Agent docker image with additional tools used for source code processing.

-Extended Upsource PSI Agent docker image is inherited from `jetbrains/upsource-psi-agent` and contains the following tools:
+It is inherited from `jetbrains/upsource-psi-agent` and contains the following tools:
 - nodejs (latest stable v6.x),
 - yarn (latest stable)
 - PHP5 (latest stable)